efournier92/LeCoursville/README.md

 ## Testing
 `ng test`

-### Contributing
+## Contributing
-I'm not currently accepting pull requests for this project.
-Please feel free to fork this repo for your own purposes!
+If you have feature suggestions, please contact me here or at efournier92@gmail.com.
+If you'd like to submit a pull request, please feel free and I'll merge it at my earliest convenience!

-### Licensing
+## Licensing
 This project is provided under the `MIT` licence and I hereby grant rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software without limitation, provided the resulting software also carries the same open-source licensing statement.

-## To Do Features
+## Features ToDo
 * [ ] Edit name
 * [ ] Edit event mobile styling (dialog width)
 * [ ] Contact edit button styling